 Completing Your Complaint

-Before processing your complaint, the Attorney General’s Office must receive full and complete information from you.
-Please make certain you have provided the following information, or your complaint may not be processed:
+Before processing your complaint, the Attorney General’s Office must receive as full and complete information from you as possible.
+Please complete all required fields.

 - Copies of pay stubs;

-- A copy of your employer’s vacation policy, if applicable; and
+- A copy of your employer’s vacation policy, if applicable;

 - Any additional information clarifying your claim.

 When We Receive Your Complaint

-- Seeking restitution of your unpaid wages;
+- Seeking restitution (your unpaid wages) from your employer;

 - Seeking criminal charges against your employer.